alecmestroni/npm-run-all-next/docs/run-p.md

     <tasks> : A list of npm-scripts' names and Glob-like patterns.

 Options:
+Options:
-    --aggregate-output   - - - Avoid interleaving output by delaying printing of each command's output until it has finished.
+    -a, --aggregate-output      Avoid interleaving output by delaying printing of each command's output until it has finished.
-    -c, --continue-on-error  - Set the flag to continue executing other tasks even if a task threw an error. 'run-p' itself will exit with non-zero code if one or more tasks threw error(s).
+    -c, --continue-on-error     Continue executing other tasks even if a task threw an error. `run-p` itself will exit with non-zero code if one or more tasks failed.
+    -b, --balancer              Distribute tasks based on historical runtimes and task weight.
+    -k, --kill-others-on-fail   Abort all running tasks (and their children) as soon as one task fails.
+    --retries <count>  Retry each failed task up to `<count>` times.
+    -t, --print-summary-table   Display a summary report of all tasks at the end.
-    --jobs <number>  - Set the maximum number of parallelism.
+    -j, --jobs <number>         Set the maximum number of parallel tasks.
                                 Default is unlimited.
-    --npm-path <string>  - - - Set the path to npm.
-Default is the value of environment variable npm_execpath.
+    --npm-path <string>         Set the path to npm.
+Default is the value of the `npm_execpath` env var, or `"npm"` if unset.
-                               If the variable is not defined, then it's "npm."
-                               In this case, the "npm" command must be found in environment variable PATH.
+                                In this case `npm` must be on your PATH.
-    -l, --print-label  - - - - Set the flag to print the task name as a prefix on each line of output.
-Tools in tasks may stop coloring their output if this option was given.
+    -l, --print-label           Prefix each output line with the task label.
-    -n, --print-name   - - - - Set the flag to print the task name before running each task.
+    -n, --print-name            Print the task name before running each task.
-    -r, --race   - - - - - - - Set the flag to kill all tasks when a task
+    -r, --race                  Kill all other tasks when one task exits successfully (zero exit code).
-                               finished with zero.
-    -s, --silent   - - - - - - Set 'silent' to the log level of npm.
+    -s, --silent                Suppress npm output (`loglevel: silent`).

     Shorthand aliases can be combined.
     For example, '-clns' equals to '-c -l -n -s'.